Appdynamics/elasticsearch-monitoring-extension/README.md

 ##Support

-For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto:ace-request@appdynamics.com).
+For any questions or feature request, please contact [AppDynamics Support](mailto:help@appdynamics.com).